Plastic vs terracotta

 Terracotta pots are heavier, and also have porous sides, allowing air and water to pass through and letting plants' roots 'breathe'.
 This means you'll need to water more often: lining the inside with plastic (punched with drainage holes) helps.
 You'll find pots in our garden centre are labelled 'frost resistant' so they won't flake or crack in the cold: putting them up on pot 'feet' also helps prevent frost damage.

-Plastic is light and lasts ages, and there's a dazzling range in our garden centre.
+Plastic is light and lasts ages, and there's a dazzling range at Lakeside.
 Modern plastic finishes can look almost identical to terracotta, so you can still get the traditional look.

 They hold on to water more easily, needing less watering and a perfect environment for plants like blueberries which like to sit in damper compost.
 Drought-lovers like Mediterranean herbs, though, prefer terracotta.

-Please ask the staff in our Telford garden centre for more information and advice about choosing between plastic or terracotta containers for your garden.
+Please ask a member of the Lakeside team for more information and advice about choosing between plastic or terracotta containers for your garden.